 In order to decompose changes in the distribution of net income between the pre and post QE periods we implement an approach proposed by Firpo et al. (2007), which combines recentered influence functions (RIF) regressions with the popular Oaxaca-Blinder decomposition method.
-This approach is easy to implement and makes it possible to decompose changes in distributional statistics into the contribution of an "explained" component comprised of changes in covariates or endowments and the contribution of an "unexplained" component, which consists of changes in the coefficients or returns to factors.
-The explained and unexplained components can also be further decomposed into the contribution of each individual covariate, enabling comparisons of the relative contributions of different factors to the overall observed change in the distributional statistic of interest.
+This approach is easy to implement and makes it possible to decompose changes in distributional statistics into the contribution of changes in covariates or endowments and the contribution of changes in the coefficients or returns to factors.
+These components can also be further decomposed into the contribution of each individual covariate, enabling comparisons of the relative contributions of different factors to the overall observed change in the distributional statistic of interest.